-We also are continuing to conduct an open-label safety extension trial (-015 Study) consisting of patients who completed the -020 Study, as well as patients from previous PDP trials, who, in the opinion of their treating physician, may benefit from continued treatment with pimavanserin.
-This open-label study coupled with a similar extension study in connection with our earlier Phase II PDP trial has generated a considerable amount of long- term safety data on pimavanserin.
+We also are continuing to conduct an open-label safety extension trial, referred to as the -015 Study, consisting of patients who completed the -020 Study, as well as patients from previous PDP trials, and who, in the opinion of their treating physician, may benefit from continued treatment with NUPLAZID.
+This open-label study coupled with a similar extension study in connection with our earlier Phase II PDP trial has generated a considerable amount of long- term safety data on NUPLAZID.

-We believe that pimavanserin also has the potential to be used to address a range of other neurological and psychiatric disorders that are underserved by currently available antipsychotics and represent large unmet medical needs.
-These may include treatment for psychoses associated with other neurological disorders, including Alzheimer's disease, and use as a co-therapy for schizophrenia.
+We believe that pimavanserin also has the potential to treat the psychosis associated with a range of other neurological and psychiatric disorders that are underserved by currently available antipsychotics and represent large unmet medical needs.
+These may include treatment for psychoses associated with other neurological disorders, including Alzheimer's disease.

 According to the Alzheimer's Association, an estimated 5.2 million people in the United States have Alzheimer's disease and it is currently the fifth leading cause of death for people age 65 and older.
 While diagnostic criteria for Alzheimer's disease mostly focus on the related cognitive deficits, it is often the behavioral and psychiatric symptoms that are most troublesome for caregivers and lead to poor quality of life for patients.
 These symptoms include agitation, aggressive behaviors, and psychosis.
 Studies have suggested that approximately 25 to 50 percent of Alzheimer's disease patients may develop psychosis, commonly consisting of hallucinations and delusions.
 The diagnosis of Alzheimer's disease psychosis (ADP) is associated with more rapid cognitive and functional decline and increased institutionalization.